 Clinical Laboratory Division of JANIS collects the laboratory data of bacteria that are isolated at hospitals across Japan, and publish aggregated data regarding the proportion of clinically important bacterial species that are resistant to major antimicrobials.
-In 2015, 1,482 hospitals participated in the laboratory section.
+In 2018, 1,988 hospitals participated in the laboratory section.
 The aggregated data include data from hospitals with at least 20 beds, and exclude clinics and facilities for the elderly.
-Only bacteria that are isolated from specimens from hospialized patients at participating hospitals are included into aggregated data, and specimens from ambulatory sections are excluded.
+Since 2014, figures have also been compiled on the basis of hospital scale, divided into hospitals with 200 or more beds and those with fewer than 200 beds.
+Only bacteria that are isolated from specimens from hospitalized patients at participating hospitals are included into aggregated data, and specimens from ambulatory sections are excluded.
 To provide more representative information as a national surveillance system, protocols of sampling including selection of sentinel sites and their stratification need to be improved further.
 The assessment of antimicrobial susceptibility tests is interpreted based on CLSI Criteria.

 Quality control for antimicrobial susceptibility tests depends on medical institutions.
 To improve the quality of antimicrobial susceptibility tests at hospital laboratories, a quality control program was developed under the leadership of the Japanese Society for Clinical Microbiology and it has been piloted since 2016.

 JANIS is a surveillance program regulated by the Statistics Act and it differs from the National Epidemiological Surveillance of Infectious Diseases based on the Infectious Diseases Control Act.
-While participation is voluntary, from 2014, Premium for infection control 1 in medical reimbursement requires participation in JANIS or equivalent surveillance programs.
+While participation is voluntary, from 2014, Premiums for infection control 1 in medical reimbursement requires participation in JANIS or equivalent surveillance programs.
 JANIS is organized and operated by the Ministry of Health, Labour and Welfare, and its operating policy is determined at the operation council that comprises of experts in infectious diseases, antimicrobial resistance and other relevant professional fields.
-Laboratory of Antimicrobial Resistance Survailance (Lab.
-2), AMR Research Center, National Institute of Infectious Diseases functions as a secretariat office for JANIS
+Section II, Laboratory of Antimicrobial Resistance Surveillance, National Institute of Infectious Diseases functions as a secretariat office for JANIS

 Under the Global Antimicrobial Resistance Surveillance System (GLASS), launched by WHO in 2015, individual countries are encouraged to submit data regarding resistant bacterias in the human health area.
-Japan has provided necessary data from JANIS and other pertinent monitoring sysmtems to GLASS.
-Of note, data for 2014 and 2015 have already been submitted.
-Under GLASS, the expansion of the scope of surveillance of food-producing animal and other areas are discussed.
+Japan has provided necessary data from JANIS and other pertinent monitoring systems to GLASS.
+Of note, data for 2014 to 2017 have already been submitted.
+GLASS is calling for the same set of antimicrobials to be used in antimicrobial susceptibility tests at medical institutions subject to monitoring in each country.
+As JANIS is a voluntary surveillance program, it collects whatever data can be supplied by the participating medical institutions, in whatever form that data emerges from the institutions’ routine testing operations.
+Standardizing the types of antimicrobials tested is therefore difficult.
+Techniques for compiling data are being considered as part of the JANIS program, to facilitate international cooperation in surveillance.
+Under GLASS, the expansion of the scope of surveillance to food-producing animal and other areas are discussed.
 It is expected that the data from this national one health report can be contributed to GLASS.

 Most medical institutions participating in JANIS are of a relatively large scale with 200 or more beds.
 The data in the laboratory division only include specimens from hospitalized patients, and exclude specimens from ambulatory sections.
 Data are not collected from clinics.
 The bias based on this sampling policy in JANIS should be addressed.